mopilo/githubFinder/README.md

-# Github Finder with Vanilla JavaScript.
+# Github Finder using Vanilla JavaScript.